gabada/Sprint-Challenge-RDBMS/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

+You need a third table with a many to 1 relationship from the two tables to the new one.

 ## Project Set Up

 Follow these steps for starting your project.